AdrielHigor/chess_analyzer/README.md

 ## Online App

-You can also play around with the ap at
+You can also play around with the app at

 https://adrielhigor-chess-analyzer-streamlit-app-rqt9lb.streamlit.app/